What should you do if your AC is low on refrigerant in FL?

 In this blog, we’ll cover:

-Contact a Red Cap Plumbing & Air HVAC technician to check and recharge your air conditioner.
+Contact a Red Cap HVAC technician to check and recharge your air conditioner.

 We also provide AC system checks with 1-year No Breakdown Guarantees, including refrigerant inspections.

-Call us or schedule service online today for a hassle-free repair.
+Call us or schedule service online today for hassle-free AC repair.

 The evaporator coil houses refrigerant